Track coach Alberto Salazar gets 4-year doping ban | New Country 923

 Track coach Alberto Salazar gets 4-year doping ban

-Track coach Alberto Salazar, who trained four-time Olympic champion Mo Farah and a number of other top runners, has been given a four-year ban by the U.S. Anti-Doping Agency.
+Track coach Alberto Salazar, who trained four-time Olympic champion Mo Farah and a number of other top runners, has been given a four-year ban in a case pursued by the U.S. Anti-Doping Agency.

-USADA said in a news release Monday that Salazar and Jeffrey Brown were receiving four-year bans for, among other violations, possessing and trafficking testosterone while working at the Nike Oregon Project (NOP), where they trained top runners.
+USADA said in a news release Monday that an arbitration panel decided on a four-year ban for Salazar and endocrinologist Jeffrey Brown for, among other violations, possessing and trafficking testosterone while working at the Nike Oregon Project (NOP), where they trained top runners.

-Brown was a paid consultant for the NOP and a physician for many of the runners.
+Brown did consulting work for the NOP and was a personal physician for some of the runners.

-A four-year USADA investigation began after a BBC report detailing some of Salazar’s practices, which included infusions of a legal supplement called L-carnitine that is supposed to enhance athletic performance.
+A four-year USADA investigation began after a BBC report that detailed some of Salazar’s practices, which included infusions of a legal supplement called L-carnitine that is supposed to enhance athletic performance.

-Marathoner Kara Goucher and a former NOP coach, Steve Magness, were among the dozens of witnesses who provided evidence for the case.
+The BBC said marathoner Kara Goucher and a former NOP coach, Steve Magness, were among the witnesses who provided evidence for the case.
+USADA said it received information from 30 witnesses.

+UK Athletics had done its own investigation into Salazar and given Farah, who runs for Britain, the OK to continue working with him.
+Farah parted ways with Salazar in 2017, saying he wanted to move back home.

+Salazar also coached 2012 Olympic silver medalist Galen Rupp.
+Salazar, Rupp and Farah have, in the past, strongly denied any wrongdoing.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports